itchronicles/blog/content/posts/podman-vaultwarden-with-custom-cert.md

     ports:
       - "443:80"
 ```
-after creating the docker compose file, you can start the container with the following command:
+after creating the podman compose file, you can start the container with the following command:

 ```bash
 podman-compose up -d